Joseon: Education

-Buddhism and Confucianism
+Religion and philosophy

 The Joseon kingdom was noted for having Confucianism as its main philosophy, and also included some Buddhism.
 The study of literary exchanges between Confucian scholar officials and Buddhists shows that Buddhism was not cast out.
 There literary exchanges show a middle ground of both philosophies. "scholar-officials – Some who in public castigated Buddhism as a heresy and deluded tradition, in private visited temples and associated closely with monks."
-This shows that while in public some scholars shamed Buddhism their exchanges with Buddhists show that in the very least it was not cast outside of the kingdom.
+This shows that while in public some scholars shamed Buddhists, their exchanges with Buddhists show that at the very least it was not cast outside of the kingdom.

 One example of this is a famous Joseon scholar official Park Se-dang (박세당, 朴世堂, 1629–1703).
-He argues against Buddhism with the following "People say that Han Yu and Ouyang Xiu have harshly criticized Buddhism and therefore have only discussed what is aberrant and have not fully investigated what is profound.
+He argues against Buddhism with the following, "People say that Han Yu and Ouyang Xiu have harshly criticized Buddhism and therefore have only discussed what is aberrant and have not fully investigated what is profound.
 People say, their understanding is lacking and they have not fully examined it [its profoundness].
-I, myself, don’t think that is the case… The heresies under heaven, they are also rather foul.
+I, myself, don't think that is the case… The heresies under heaven, they are also rather foul.
 Among them, Buddhism is the worst.
-If a person is inclined to Buddhism then he is of the kind that pursues what is foul.
+If a person is inclined to Buddhism, then he is of the kind that pursues what is foul.
 Is it not clear that there is nothing further to discuss?
 It is like Mencius who [also felt no need to argue in detail when he] criticized Yang Zhu and Mozi.
 Surely, he did not argue further than to say Yang Zhu and Mozi did not respect their fathers and their emperors."
 He wrote a poem:

 Buddhism was a part of the Joseon kingdom.
 While not supported publicly, privately it was very prevalent in Confucian-scholar officials.
+Many monarchs and members of the royal court also practiced or tolerated Buddhism among their family and court advisors and commissioned or were patrons of Buddhist art.

+Pope Gregory XVI established an Apostolic Vicariate for the Kingdom of Korea on September 8, 1831, to provide for the spiritual care of Catholics in the kingdom and separating Korea from the jurisdiction of the Bishop of Beijing.